frconor-ebook/meditations/_posts/2025-04-15-the-washing-of-the-feet.md

 There may be times in our life when we\'re sick or incapacitated, or one day we\'ll be elderly, and there\'ll be a whole pile of material things or physical things we just cannot do.
 But the incense of our prayer may rise very high.

-The Psalm says, "The prayer of the humble pierces the clouds" (Sir.
+\[The Book of Sirach\] says, "The prayer of the humble pierces the clouds" (Sir.
 35:21).
 Great service.

 Our Lord served on the Cross.
 If on some occasion Our Lord visits us with some particular cross, that\'s where He wants us to serve.
 From the Cross, Our Lord didn\'t feed 5,000 people, or perform any of the other wonderful miracles that He performed, but He served us by being there.

-If this is your will, Lord, then it\'s my will also (cf. Luke 22:42).
+If this is your will, Lord, then it\'s my will also (*cf*.
+Luke 22:42).
 We serve by having the concern of the Good Shepherd that watches out for the lost sheep (John 10:14-17, 1 Pet.
 5:2-4), that counts the sheep from time to time.

 Often our affection is expressed through service---always having time for people.
 Now if we see that somebody is in need of a pair of ears, they need a bit of time, a bit of heart, they need someone to listen to them, they have a problem, then we stop what we\'re doing, we change our plans, we be available.